 Phrases are a great way to meet password requirement length and complexity requirements.

-A common problem here is that users will be apt to choose non-random (guessable / relatable) phrases or pop-culture references such as ‘TheHungerGames1’ which are subject to obvious dictionary attacks.
+A common problem here is that users will be apt to choose non-random (guessable/relatable) phrases or pop-culture references such as ‘TheHungerGames1’ which are subject to obvious dictionary attacks.
 The words have to be non-relational.

 Like the acronym method, a pattern method is great for creating a seemingly illogical string that is hard to remember and will foil Dictionary Attacks.
-The issue in this case are people’s tendency to use similar patterns (like QWERTY), which in turn play right into the Dictionary Attack’s hands.
+The issue in this case is people’s tendency to use similar patterns (like QWERTY), which in turn play right into the Dictionary Attack’s hands.

 Considerations for the Auditor